Muhammad Arif Chaudhry

 Muhammad Arif Chaudhry (محمد عارف چوہدری; born 1 January 1959) is a Pakistani politician who had been a member of the National Assembly of Pakistan from June 2013 to 2015.

 Early life

 He was born on 1 January 1959 in Arain family.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-144 (Okara-II) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-144 (Okara-II) in the 2013 Pakistani general election.
 He received 105,162 votes and defeated Shafeeqa Baghum Rao Sikindar Iqbal, a candidate of Pakistan Peoples Party (PPP).

 In 2015, he was denotified as member of the National Assembly after he was disqualified to continue in office because of fake degree case.